WSzoda/TwitchChatBot/README.md

-# Twitch IRC Message Counter
+# Twitch IRC Chat Bot
 ## Description
 This program is a Twitch IRC bot built with .NET 8.0 that listens to messages on a Twitch channel and performs specific actions when the following conditions are met: